-- What is important to know to get the optimal treatment?
+- What is it important to know to get the optimal treatment?

 - What are the treatment options?

 - What happens after the treatment?

 This guide for patients has been prepared in collaboration with Reliable Cancer Therapies (RCT) as a service to patients, to help patients and their relatives better understand the nature of Pancreatic Cancer and appreciate the best treatment choices available according to the subtype of Pancreatic Cancer.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

 Patient Guides for Pancreatic Cancer were published in 2012.